rohit-singh-gautam/JSON/README.md

 As per [RFC 8259](https://www.rfc-editor.org/rfc/rfc8259) following data types are implemented:
 1. Null,
 1. Boolean (True and False),
-1. Number - This is divided Integer and Float.
+1. Number - This is splitted Integer and Float.
 RFC requires only Number.
     1. Integer
     1. Float
 1. String